 Daniel has been statewide director of Hillel of Colorado since 2016.
-He arrived in Colorado in 1979 after completing graduate studies at The Ohio State University, and has lived in Colorado ever since – leading, convening, and guiding Jewish communal organizations to achieve their highest goals.
+He arrived in Colorado in 1979 after completing graduate studies at The Ohio State University and has lived in Colorado ever since – leading, convening, and guiding Jewish communal organizations to achieve their highest goals.
 Daniel’s first 18 years as a Jewish communal professional in Denver were spent as an educational leader, first as Jewish Studies Director at the Denver Jewish Day School (then called Herzl Day School), and then as director of education at Denver’s two largest synagogues – Temples Sinai and Emanuel – where he spearheaded the development of youth, family, and adult education programs while publishing, lecturing, and leading students and families with passion.
 In June 2009, Daniel completed a 12‐year position as President and CEO of the Colorado Agency for Jewish Education (CAJE).
 Daniel has led numerous Israel group trips for students and adults and was honored to serve Oak Tree Foundation in Denver for nearly a decade as the foundation’s philanthropic advisor.
-Then, in Daniel’s final engagement as founder of Sea Change Consulting, Inc., a firm he formed in 2009 to work with local and national nonprofits, he convened Hillel of Colorado stakeholders and wrote Hillel’s strategic and business plans in 2015; soon thereafter, Hillel engaged Daniel to lead its turnaround – now complete as Daniel begins his 5th year as Hillel of Colorado’s executive director.
-Daniel and his wife, Devorah are proud to have two thirty‐something sons, a daughter‐in‐law, a brand-new grandson and a spirited Golden‐Sheltie named Sawyer.
+Then, in Daniel’s final engagement as the founder of Sea Change Consulting, Inc., a firm he formed in 2009 to work with local and national nonprofits, he convened Hillel of Colorado stakeholders and wrote Hillel’s strategic and business plans in 2015; soon thereafter, Hillel engaged Daniel to lead its turnaround – now complete as Daniel begins his 6th year as Hillel of Colorado’s executive director.
+Daniel and his wife, Devorah are proud to have two thirty‐something sons, a daughter‐in‐law and a daughter-in-law-to-be, a two-year-old grandson, and a spirited Golden‐Sheltie named Sawyer.

 Mariah first experienced Hillel when she was growing up in Boulder and her family attended events at CU Boulder Hillel, and later on as a student at Emerson College in Boston, MA, where Mariah received her Bachelors Degree in Speech Communication and Marketing.
 As a young adult, Mariah lived on Kibbutz Beit Hashita in Israel (93’/94′), and has returned many times to travel and visit friends and family.